 Fresh produce from the garden means a healthy diet for us too.
 Just look at this great salad and guacamole Explorason made.
 Nothing beats going outside and picking straight from the vegetable garden.

 Housesitting is also a great way to make friends.
-When we housesat in France, wild mushrooms grew in the nearby woods, and the neighbour was a skilled collector of fungi, so we even were invited for a cooking lesson and dinner with our French housesitting neighbours.
+When we housesat in France, wild mushrooms grew in the nearby woods, and the neighbor was a skilled collector of fungi, so we even were invited for a cooking lesson and dinner with our French housesitting neighbors.

 It was such fun, and we all know laughter is great medicine for the soul!